 I’ve always felt like this was just a hobby, or I was just making shirts but Print On Demand is so much more than that.
 It’s helped me create $7,000 in one month selling POD journals on Amazon KDP, it’s helped me land a Magazine Cover with my T-Shirts for Stars & Stripes (American Military Newspaper).
 It’s helped me teach over 10,000 people how to create passive & residual income from home with just a computer and some wi-fi.
 Most importantly it’s allowed me the gift of TIME.
 Time to spend and travel with my family.
 Once we get further along into this interview.
 I’ll tell you about how I accidentally started in the Print On Demand industry 12 years ago.

-Paul Kaster (from Kansas City, Missouri, USA) started Crooked Branch Studio over 6 years ago.
+Paul Kaster (from Kansas City, Missouri, USA) started Crooked Branch Studio about 7 years ago.

 Hi guys!
 My name is Paul Kaster and I’m the owner of Crooked Branch Studio.
 I started the business in 2016 making handcrafted wooden bow ties, but I’ve since expanded to carbon fiber bow ties under the sub-brand Carbon Cravat.

 After outsourcing most of my day-to-day work to contractors around the United States, my business now consistently pulls in around $1000/mo in profit with minimal upkeep.
 If you’re interested in learning how to turn a labor-intensive business into a self-running income stream, I’ll be diving more into specifics later.

 7. Popov Leather ($900K/year)

 Ryan Popoff (from Nelson, Nelson, New Zealand) started Popov Leather about 10 years ago.